aytugonan/aytugonan.github.io/_pages/publications.md

 ## International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

+- Durak, H.Y., & Onan, A. (2026).
+A Multidimensional Comparative Analysis of Human Expert vs. AI-Driven Feedback Approaches on Learner-Centered Collaborative Groups, Interactive Learning Environments.
 - Durak, H. Y., Egin, F., & Onan, A. (2026).
 Enhancing Text Summarization with AI: A Multi-Agent System and Human Comparison in Educational Contexts.
 Thinking Skills and Creativity, 101944.
-- Onan, A., Nasution, A.H., & Çelikten, T. (2026).
-Toward Reliable Annotation in Low-Resource NLP: A Mixture of Agents Framework and Multi-LLM Benchmarking, IEEE Access.
 - Ezgi, A., & Onan, A. (2026).
 Task-Structured Curriculum Learning for Multi-Task Distillation: Enhancing Step-by-Step Knowledge Transfer in Language Models.
 CMC- Computers, Materials & Continua.
+- Onan, A., Nasution, A.H., & Çelikten, T. (2025).
+Toward Reliable Annotation in Low-Resource NLP: A Mixture of Agents Framework and Multi-LLM Benchmarking, IEEE Access.
 - Celikten, T., & Onan, A. (2025).
 Benchmarking Large Language Models for Biomedical Literature Summarization: Abstractive vs. Extractive Paradigms.
 IEEE Access.
 - Onan, A., & Alhumyani, H. A. (2025).
 CodeDiffuSe: A masked diffusion framework for structure-aware code completion and repair.
 Journal of King Saud University Computer and Information Sciences, 37(8), 230.
 - Çelikten, T., & Onan, A. (2025).
 Medcongtm: Interpretable multi-label clinical code prediction with dual-view graph contrastive topic modeling.
 Knowledge-Based Systems, 114103.